Neurology: Clinical tasks

+Conditions and treatments

 Some of the commonly encountered conditions treated by neurologists include headaches, radiculopathy, neuropathy, stroke, dementia, seizures and epilepsy, Alzheimer's disease, attention deficit/hyperactivity disorder, Parkinson's disease, Tourette's syndrome, multiple sclerosis, head trauma, sleep disorders, neuromuscular diseases, and various infections and tumors of the nervous system.
 Neurologists are also asked to evaluate unresponsive patients on life support to confirm brain death.

 Treatment options vary depending on the neurological problem.
 They can include referring the patient to a physiotherapist, prescribing medications, or recommending a surgical procedure.

 Some neurologists specialize in certain parts of the nervous system or in specific procedures.
 For example, clinical neurophysiologists specialize in the use of EEG and intraoperative monitoring to diagnose certain neurological disorders.
 Other neurologists specialize in the use of electrodiagnostic medicine studies – needle EMG and NCSs.
 In the US, physicians do not typically specialize in all the aspects of clinical neurophysiology – i.e. sleep, EEG, EMG, and NCSs.
 The American Board of Clinical Neurophysiology certifies US physicians in general clinical neurophysiology, epilepsy, and intraoperative monitoring.
 The American Board of Electrodiagnostic Medicine certifies US physicians in electrodiagnostic medicine and certifies technologists in nerve-conduction studies.
 Sleep medicine is a subspecialty field in the US under several medical specialties including anesthesiology, internal medicine, family medicine, and neurology.
-Neurosurgery is a distinct specialty that involves a different training path, and emphasizes the surgical treatment of neurological disorders.
+Neurosurgery is a distinct specialty that involves a different training path and emphasizes the surgical treatment of neurological disorders.

 Also, many nonmedical doctors, those with doctoral degrees (usually PhDs) in subjects such as biology and chemistry, study and research the nervous system.
 Working in laboratories in universities, hospitals, and private companies, these neuroscientists perform clinical and laboratory experiments and tests to learn more about the nervous system and find cures or new treatments for diseases and disorders.

 A great deal of overlap occurs between neuroscience and neurology.
 Many neurologists work in academic training hospitals, where they conduct research as neuroscientists in addition to treating patients and teaching neurology to medical students.

+Neurotherapy involves systemic targeted delivery of an energy stimulus to a specific neurological zone or methods that retrain how the brain functions.

-General caseload
+General responsibilities

 Neurologists are responsible for the diagnosis, treatment, and management of all the conditions mentioned above.
 When surgical or endovascular intervention is required, the neurologist may refer the patient to a neurosurgeon or an interventional neuroradiologist.
-In some countries, additional legal responsibilities of a neurologist may include making a finding of brain death when it is suspected that a patient has died.
 Neurologists frequently care for people with hereditary (genetic) diseases when the major manifestations are neurological, as is frequently the case.
 Lumbar punctures are frequently performed by neurologists.
 Some neurologists may develop an interest in particular subfields, such as stroke, dementia, movement disorders, neurointensive care, headaches, epilepsy, sleep disorders, chronic pain management, multiple sclerosis, or neuromuscular diseases.